How Long Should It Take To Fall Asleep? Exploring Insomnia

 Studies show that online therapy can help individuals address both sleep disruptions and common comorbid conditions.
 In a study published in the journal Internet Interventions, researchers found that online therapy led to significant reductions in insomnia as well as improvements in symptoms of depression and anxiety.
 The study also notes the increased mental health care that online therapy platforms provide.

-If you’re struggling to maintain a healthy sleep routine, consider connecting with a licensed therapist online.
-With an online therapy platform like , you can talk through struggles related to sleep remotely, through video call, voice call, or in-app messaging.
-BetterHelp works with thousands of mental health professionals—who have a wide range of specialties—so you’ll have a good chance of matching with someone who can address your specific concerns regarding insomnia.
-Below are reviews of BetterHelp therapists from people who have sought help for similar challenges.
+If you struggle to maintain a healthy sleep routine, consider contacting a licensed therapist online.
+With an online therapy platform like BetterHelp, you can talk through sleep struggles remotely through video calls, voice calls, or in-app messaging.
+BetterHelp works with thousands of mental health professionals who have a wide range of specialties, so you'll have a good chance of matching with someone who can address your specific concerns regarding insomnia.

 Takeaway

-While insomnia can present varied complications in life, through healthy sleep habits, it can be managed.
+While insomnia can present varied complications in life, healthy sleep habits can manage it.
 By finding the right techniques for you and remaining consistent, you can get better quality sleep each night and limit the effects of insomnia.
-If you’d like assistance navigating the challenges of sleep disruptions, know that online therapy is available to help.
+If you'd like assistance navigating the challenges of sleep disruptions, know that online therapy is available to help.
 Matching with a qualified professional can be a constructive next step toward restful nights and mental wellness.

 Learn the impacts of sleep deprivation